Horse Idioms: 21 Common English Expressions (2026 Year of the Fire Horse)

 You shouldn’t look for fault or focus on the negative points of a gift that was freely given to you.

-• A: The engine of my car is a bit loud and I don’t really like the color.
+• A: My car’s engine is a bit loud and I don’t really like the color.

 • People who look a gift horse in the mouth are often seen as spoiled or ungrateful.